helenism/100-days-of-code/helenism-log.md

-# 100 Days Of Code - Log
+# 100 Days Of Code - Helen's Log

 ### Day 1: Tuesday 29th May 2018